 Topics include new, evidence-based treatments, the nuances of treating co-occurring disorders along with addiction, and special populations.
-Smaller breakout sessions allow for in-depth exploration of topic areas in an interactive and stimulating format that should enhance learning and skill building.
+Smaller, breakout sessions each afternoon allow for in-depth exploration of topic areas in an interactive and stimulating format that should enhance learning and skill-building.

-Prior to the COVID-19 pandemic, it was estimated that 22 million Americans suffered from an addiction to alcohol or drugs and approximately 20% of all Americans smoked cigarettes.
-Early reports suggest these numbers have grown significantly as a result of the pandemic and other national and world events in 2020.
+Prior to the COVID-19 pandemic, it was estimated that 22 million Americans struggled from an addiction to alcohol or drugs and approximately 20% of all Americans smoked cigarettes.
+Early reports suggest these numbers have grown as a result of the pandemic.

 Individuals with an addiction often deny the extent of the problem and resist treatment altogether.
 Despite all of these difficulties, countless Americans confront and overcome their addictions every year, often with the help of health care professionals and formal treatment programs.

 Upon completion of this activity, participants will be able to: